 Set realistic goals

 Set realistic goals and stick to them, but don't be afraid to branch out.
 Apply to the schools at the top of your list.
 There is no harm in trying and exploring all of your options.
-However, it is important to have a back-up plan—there is no shame in having one!
+However, it's important to have a back-up plan—there's no shame in having one!
 (Tip: apply to schools closer to home in case your initial plan does not pan out.)
-But it is also important to dream big and not limit yourself in your college search.
+But it's also important to dream big and not limit yourself in your college search.
 If given the opportunity and financial aid, do not stray from your idea of an enjoyable college experience.

-In conclusion, choose a place that you can see yourself spending the next four-plus years.
+Choose a place that you can see yourself spending the next four-plus years.
 The goal is not to simply go to college, but to leave with a degree.
-Do not settle to please others, and begin the college search process early so you can attend the college of your choice.
+Don't settle to please others, and begin the college search process early so you can attend the college of your choice.
 This is your future, and it is what you make of it.

 Have you found the perfect school for you?
 If not, use our College Search tool to find it!